paulLeClair/P-Engine/README.md

 TODO - large update in progress, wiki update forthcoming!

-Note - a lot of these designs are quite messy and I've definitely made some bad choices (eg using lots of shared ownership), but hopefully a good number of such things will be fixed as part of the next update for rendering simple DearImGUI menus that can be interacted with.
+Note - these designs are very much subject to change since I'm learning as I go.

 ## Summary